 His clinical work is regularly supervised by a psychoanalytic psychotherapist and he undertakes a programme of CPD, Continuing Professional Development.
 Michael is an intelligent observer, a sharp thinker and an astute listener with a clear and creative mind.
 During counselling, he is able to listen carefully to your story, helps you hear it and then allows you to come to your own conclusions.
 This creates a safe space for authentic and open discussion, encouraging self-reflection and facilitating change.

-Michael came to mind immediately when I was asked to recommend a couples counsellor - A Jungian analyst in London
+Michael came to mind immediately when I was asked to recommend a couples counsellor.
+I have heard excellent comments about his work - A Jungian analyst in London